 In general, market share is the portion of the overall activity or business within an industry any single company maintains.

 In other words, it’s the amount of money the insurance company takes in, which is not the same as death benefit in force on the lives of insured’s, an often confused metric.

 What does it mean?

 It does not take into consideration debts, reserves, or overall financial strength as indicated by the major credit agencies, A.M.
 Best, Fitch, Moody’s or Standard & Poor’s.

 Life insurance market share data gives us only a bird’s eye view so we can statistically see who took in more premium, not profit.
 It’s a distinct difference, and shouldn’t be confused.

-While we can’t be sure without speaking to you and knowing what your needs and goals are, we can tell you most consumers are best fit with an affordable term life insurance product.
+While we can’t be sure without speaking to you and knowing what your needs and goals are, we can tell you most consumers are the best fit for an affordable term life insurance product.

-Still have questions?
 Review our blog or frequently asked questions for more information about how you can secure the best life insurance rates, every time!

 You can also get a quote directly on this page, and see your possible rates instantly.

 All reviews are our own, based on our own criteria, knowledge, experience, customer reviews, and more, and are not endorsed by any company.
 Additional companies will be added, and the list may change at our discretion.
 You can get a life insurance quote using the form on this page, or contact us directly for a more accurate idea given your own personal situation.